gamemachine/ainav/README.md

 **Structure**

-AiNav is 3 separate libraries really.
+AiNav is 3 separate libraries.

  - C++ project integrating with recastnavigation.
+(AiNavInterop)
  - C# project that is not dependent on Unity that has the core interop and navmesh building  flow.
+(AiNavCore)
  - C# ECS based project that integrates it all with Unity.
 Includes navmesh building, pathfinding, and crowd management.
+(AiNav)

 **Focus**